qrvey/partner-portal/docs/composer/05-Working with Data/Datasets/01-Overview of Datasets/datasets-managed.md

 <div>

-Qrvey datasets are the data constructs that support all visualizations and dashboards created within the product.
-The Qrvey platform supports two types of datasets:
-* **Managed**.
-The data is stored inside Qrvey’s data repository, which is a high-performance, scalable, serverless OpenSearch cluster.
+Managed Datasets are stored inside Qrvey’s data repository, which is a high-performance, scalable, serverless OpenSearch cluster.
-* **Live**.
-Directly accessed from the data source, enabling real-time queries without the need to load data.

-This article covers managed datasets.
-For more information on live connections, see [Datasets - Live Connect](../01-Overview%20of%20Datasets/datasets-live.md).

 Managed datasets can be based on one or more data sources.
 For more information on creating multi-source datasets, see [Data Joins](../02-Design/05-Data%20Joins/data-joins.md) and [Appending Data (Union)](../02-Design/06-Data%20Unions/data-union.md).

-## Creating a Managed Dataset
+## Create a Managed Dataset

-To create a managed dataset, in the Data section, open the Datasets tab, click **Create New Dataset**, and select **New Managed Dataset**.
+To create a managed dataset, follow these steps:

 ![Create-New-Dataset-84](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/Create-New-Dataset-84.png)

-The Select the Data Source dialog displays.
+1. Go to the **Data** section and open the **Datasets** tab.
+2. Click **Create New Dataset** and select **New Managed Dataset**.
+A dialog will open.

 ![Select-the-Data-Source](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/Datasets/ds2.7.6.png#thumbnail-60)

 This dialog enables you to specify where the data will be fetched from.
 The data source can be based on an existing connection, another dataset that you created earlier, or some other data construct that was created and shared.
-If none of these exist, you can create a new Connection by clicking the **Create New Connection** link.
-For more information, see [Overview of Connections](../../Connections/overview-of-connections.md).
+If none of these exist, you can create a new Connection by clicking [Create New Connection](../../Connections/overview-of-connections.md) in the bottom left of the modal.

-Select a data source and click **Next**.
-If you selected a database connection, the Select Database and Query dialog displays.
+3. Select a data source and click **Next**.
+   If you selected a database connection, the **Select Database and Query** dialog displays.

 ![Select-Database-and-Query-84](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/Select-Database-and-Query-84.png)

-Select one of the following options for defining the data to view from that database:
+4. Select one of the following options for defining the data to view from that database:
    * **Tables and Views**.
 Select a table or view from the list.
 To display a partial view of the data, hover over a column name to display (and then click) the **View Source Data** link.
    * **SQL Query**.
 Enter a custom SQL query as your data source in the field provided.

-If you anticipate that the data will require 10 minutes or longer to load, select the **This is a long-running query** check box.
+5. Optional: If you anticipate that the data will require 10 minutes or longer to load, select the **This is a long-running query** check box.
 Otherwise, you may experience timeout errors.
 For smaller datasets, leave this option clear for optimal performance.

-Click **Save**.
+6. Click **Save**.
    The Design page for the newly created dataset displays.

-Use this page to configure your columns and dataset options before loading the data.
-For an introduction to the Design page, see [Overview of the Design Page](../02-Design/overview-of-design.md).
+7. Use this page to configure your columns and dataset options before loading the data.
+To learn more, please read [Overview of the Design Page](../02-Design/overview-of-design.md).

 >Notice that the new dataset is given a default name, using the following format:
 >`{the connection name} - {table/view name}`